 Remember Atlas, the anthropomorphic robot created by Boston Dynamics, already developers of the legendary BigDog?

-The continuous improvements that Atlas is constantly subjected to have produced increasingly advanced versions: the android slowly began to balance itself, then to walk, then to jump.
+The continuous improvements to which Atlas is constantly subjected have produced increasingly advanced versions: the android slowly began to balance, then walk, then jump.

 Today he is able to use his entire body (arms, legs and torso) to perform a series of very advanced dynamic maneuvers.
-Today, more than ever, it is astonishing to see a machine move more and more like a well-trained human being.
+Today more than ever it is astonishing to see a machine move in a way that is increasingly similar to a well-trained human being.

 Faster